tri-bit/portfolio-repo/examples/mha/tools/sqlexporter/README.md

 ## SQLExporter Tool

-Written to export user/auction/bid data from the previous MHA website and prep it for upload to new site's MongoDB database
+Written to export user data from the previous MHA website and prep it for upload to new site's MongoDB database

 ## Importing Users